 Infrastructure Strain Index

 A weekly reading of the physical constraints beneath digital, economic, and industrial acceleration: power, transmission, transformers, data centers, water, skilled labor, semiconductors, and logistics.
 The purpose is not to predict failure.
-It is to show when the systems supporting modern growth are losing flexibility.
+It is to track a capacity expansion race — where capital deploys quickly, buildout timing stays uneven, and flexibility narrows beneath functioning systems.

 Infrastructure Strain